dotnet/docs/docs/core/introduction.md

 ### CLR

 The .NET [CLR](../standard/clr.md) is a cross-platform runtime that includes support for Windows, macOS, and Linux.
 The CLR handles memory allocation and management.
-The CLR is also a virtual machine that not only executes apps but also generates and compiles code on-the-fly using a JIT compiler.
+The CLR is also a virtual machine that not only executes apps but also generates and compiles code using a just-in-time (JIT) compiler.

 For more information, see [Common Language Runtime (CLR) overview](../standard/clr.md).